 Profit and Loss Account:

 You will also need to include a director’s report, and notes about the accounts.

 Sophisticated accounting software allows you to easily keep track of your finances.
 Sage is one of the most widely used software packages in the UK.
 If you’d like to get to grips with using it, you can take a course.

 If you would prefer to start off without software, though, you can keep your own records in Excel.
 Our accounts tutor, Pat, gives some great tips on using Excel for accounting here.

 Although you can begin doing your own accounts with no formal qualifications, it is a good idea to get some training first.

-Our short AAT Accounting Skills to Run Your Business distance learning course is ideal for getting you prepared to carry out the whole process independently.
+Our free Accounting Fundamentals for Small Businesses distance learning course is ideal for getting you prepared to carry out the whole process independently.
 If you’re still wondering about doing your own accounts, read our blog post about whether you should hire an accountant.